-This line of the MTRP shows how the Authority plans to use the Transformational Reserves, as per the strategy, in years 2019/20 to 2022/23.
-This strategy is supported by the Authority's efficiency savings plans and the proposed council tax strategy over the four years of the MTRP and is aimed at smoothing the impact of the estimated reductions in formula grant in 2019/20 to 2022/23, thereby allowing adequate time for longer-term efficiency savings measures to deliver sustained reductions to base budget requirements, whilst maintaining levels of service delivery.
+This line of the MTRP shows how the Authority plans to use the Transformational Reserves, as per the strategy, in years 2020/21 to 2023/24.
+This strategy is supported by the Authority's efficiency savings plans and the proposed council tax strategy over the four years of the MTRP and is aimed at smoothing the impact of the uncertainty in formula grant in 2022/22 to 2023/24, thereby allowing adequate time for longer-term efficiency savings measures to deliver sustained reductions to base budget requirements, whilst maintaining levels of service delivery.